Lobelia browniana: Description

 Lobelia browniana is an erect, succulent or semi-succulent annual herb that typically grows to a height of up to 50 cm and often has reddish stems and only a few leaves.
 The leaves are linear to narrow lance-shaped with the narrower end towards the base, 3–60 m long and 0.2–4.5 mm wide.
 The flowers are borne in one-sided racemes, each flower on a pedicel usually 2–14 mm long.
 The sepals are 1.3–3.0 mm long, the petals blue and 9–14 mm long with two lips.
 The centre lobe of the lower lip is the longest at 5.2–8.5 mm.
 Flowering occurs from November to February and the fruit is an elliptic to oblong capsule 5–12 mm long.

 Taxonomy

 Lobelia browniana was first formally described in 1819 by Josef August Schultes in Systema Vegetabilium.
-The taxon had been given given the name Lobelia stricta in 1810 by Robert Brown but the name was illegitimate.
+The taxon had been given the name Lobelia stricta in 1810 by Robert Brown but the name was illegitimate.